Mel James Dip.Couns. MBACP

 I run my private practice from home, where I offer separate, purpose-built accommodation providing an aura of serenity away from the 'busy'ness of life.

-My experience covers a broad area of life's problems, including: abuse (physical/emotional) addiction, ageing & lifecycle issues, bereavement & loss, depression, pregnancy issues relationship matters, stress and anxiety.
+My experience covers a broad area of life's problems, including: abuse (physical/emotional) addiction, ageing & lifecycle issues, bereavement & loss, depression, pregnancy issues, relationship problems, stress and anxiety and OCD.

 Areas of counselling I deal with